Skip to content

 console.log(planets);

-// Display users on the page
+// Display planets on the page

 })